 UNK students travel to Europe to learn about international law

-Eleven members of the Kearney Law Opportunities Program (KLOP) traveled to Europe during the January intersession as part of a new class created by political science professor and pre-law adviser Chuck Rowling.
-Titled “From the Holocaust to The Hague: The Evolution of International Humanitarian Law,” the course covers familiar topics from an entirely new perspective.
+Eleven members of the Kearney Law Opportunities Program (KLOP) traveled to Europe during the January intersession as part of a new class titled “From the Holocaust to The Hague: The Evolution of International Humanitarian Law.”

 Continue Reading